 Reducing recidivism though strategic budget development can save millions and improve public safety.
 Other states have implemented programs and policies that resulted in reductions in incarceration rates, closing of prisons, and hundreds of millions in savings.
 Through the proper delivery of proven programming, New Mexico could have similar results.
-The Results First initiative has worked with New Mexico to implement a cost benefit model.
-This model has the potential to be a great tool for datadriven policy decisions to cut costs and reduce recidivism.
+The Pew Center on the States has worked with New Mexico to implement a cost benefit model.
+This model has the potential to be a great tool for data-driven policy decisions to cut costs and reduce recidivism.